Best Arizona Lakes

-Sandy Horse CG - If you're staying, you'll can get a spot near the lengthy sandy beach with picnic ramadas.
-BUT pay $35 for day-park only access, 8am – 8pm.
+- Sandy Horse CG – If you’re staying, you can get a spot near the lengthy sandy beach with picnic ramadas.
+BUT pay $35 for day-park-only access, 8 am – 8 pm.

-LAKE POWELL - Its capacity: 161,390 surface acres.
+Its capacity is 161,390 surface acres.
 Only the southwestern section is in Arizona, near Page.
 Except for marina locales, swimming is allowed anywhere.4

 Formed from Colorado River waters.
 Currently struggling with water levels.
 As it shares resources among the River’s Watershed States.
 Add drought conditions to complicate it further.

-If you like primitive camping, these have swimming waterfronts: Stanton Creek, Farley, Dirty Devil, Hite Campsites.
+- If you like primitive camping, these have swimming waterfronts: Stanton Creek, Farley, Dirty Devil, and Hite Campsites.

 Best Arizona Lakes for Fishing

-Normally doesn't get crowded, because motivation is needed: no vehicle access to lake.
+- Normally doesn’t get crowded, because motivation is needed: no vehicle access to the lake.
 You take a 3/4 mile trail, a steady descent to the water.
-So either shore fishing, or small craft.
+So either shore fishing or small craft.

-Rainbow Lake- Lakeside, in the White Mountains.
+Lakeside, in the White Mountains.
 Public access to the lake is adjacent to the dam with a parking area, boat ramp & pier.
-Otherwise there's lots of private property to be wary of.
+Otherwise, there’s lots of private property to be wary of.

-8hp motor limit.
-Rainbows well stocked in summer (seems logical?!).
-But you could hook browns, largemouth bass, channels or sunfish.
+- 8hp motor limit.
+Rainbows are well stocked in summer (seems logical?!).
+But you could hook browns, largemouth bass, channels, or sunfish.